Stuycs-K/final-project-10-lix-wum/WORKLOG.md

 AT HOME (AFTER SCHOOL):
 finished rotation based on wiki and got clear method working as well as a timer to drop the pieces slowly.
 Still need to add actual timer as well as score keeping. also need to add hold functionality.

+### 5/25/23

+Attempted to make hold function work but kept messing up the next blocks display on right side

+### 5/26/23

+Fixed rotation errors causeed by line piece rotating on the edge of the grid, also increased grid size to allow for more wall kicks of L and J pieces as well as t-spins (I'm not good enough to do them so we need someone else to test).